LouisPetrik/cheatsheet/purescript.md

 --- "two"
 ```

+The underscore catches all other cases for n, which is required.

 ### Pattern matching
 Depending on your knowledge of other languages, you might view this concept as PureScript's style of function-overloading.
 Through repeating our function definition without mentioning our parameter-variable, we do pattern matching.
 Instead of writing the